Shopify/react-native-skia/apps/docs/docs/animations/textures.md

 slug: /animations/textures
 ---

-In React Native Skia, Skia resources are shared across threads.
-We can use Reanimated to create textures on the UI thread, thus ensuring that we can display them on the onscreen canvas without needing to perform unnecessary copies.
+In React Native Skia, we can use Reanimated to create textures on the UI thread directly.

 ## `useTexture`